avgn/CLfE/README.md

-# Modeling MSCI World index using ARCH and GARCH models
+# Modeling FTSE Mib stock index using ARCH and GARCH models